marioortizmanero/polybar-easyeffects-presets/README.md

 Actions:
-  help   display this message and exit show   print the PulseEffects status once next   switch to the next PulseEffects status available prev   switch to the previous PulseEffects status available reset  restore this script and PulseEffects to their initial states
+  help   display this message and exit show   print the EasyEffects status once next   switch to the next EasyEffects status available prev   switch to the previous EasyEffects status available reset  restore this script and EasyEffects to their initial states
 ```

 See the [Module](#module) section for an example, or the [Useful icons](#useful-icons) section for some packs of icons.